 Post-Operative Instructions Following Your Colleyville Dental Extraction

-At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye has over twenty years of experience in surgical treatments.
+At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Chris L. Tye, MD, DDS has over twenty-five years of experience in surgical treatments.
 The following information provides some useful tips to help aid in the healing process after dental extractions, exposure and bonding of impacted teeth, removal of impacted teeth, and pre-prosthetic oral surgery.

 Immediately Following Your Procedure